AyhamJo7/Projekt/README.md

 🐛 Debugging
 Debugging logs are controlled by a global DEBUG flag.
 Set DEBUG = true to enable logs or DEBUG = false to suppress them.

-🤝 Contributing
-Contributions are welcome!
-Please follow these steps:

-Fork the repository.

-Create a new branch (git checkout -b feature/your-feature).

-Commit your changes (git commit -m 'Add some feature').

-Push to the branch (git push origin feature/your-feature).

-Open a pull request.

-📄 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 🙏 Acknowledgments
 Tailwind CSS: For providing an excellent utility-first CSS framework.